sourcegraph/sourcegraph-public-snapshot/doc/user/search/queries.md

 ## Negated content search

-To exclude code or text matches with `not pattern` or `-content:pattern`, set the `migrateParser: true` option in global settings.
+To exclude code or text matches with `not pattern` or `-content:pattern`, set the `"search.migrateParser": true` option in global settings.
 Negated content search is currently supported for literal and regexp queries on indexed repositories.
 Negated content search on unindexed repositories is not yet supported.